olovajs/motiono/README.md

 # Motiono - A React Animation Library Powered by GSAP

-**Motiono** is a React library that enables smooth, interactive animations using the power of **GSAP (GreenSock Animation Platform)**.
-It provides an easy-to-use API for animating React components, offering built-in support for common HTML tags and customizations for a seamless animation experience.
-Motiono leverages GSAP’s robust capabilities, making it a great choice for handling complex animations in React apps.
+**Motiono** is a React library that simplifies creating smooth, interactive animations by leveraging **GSAP (GreenSock Animation Platform)**.
+It provides a clean, declarative API for animating React components, giving developers the flexibility to animate built-in HTML elements and custom React components.
+With built-in GSAP integration, Motiono makes creating sophisticated animations easy without any external setup.

-This documentation will guide you through the installation, usage, API, and key features of Motiono.
+This documentation will guide you through the installation, basic usage, available tags, API references, advanced usage, performance tips, and troubleshooting.

 ---